A known limitation of this release:

 some fields twice.

-In debug builds, an insert would fail with an invalid assertion:
+In debug builds, an insert failed with an invalid assertion:

 sync_thread_levels_g(array, level - 1, TRUE).